-Bill is Passed to Raise Cost of Living Adjustment for Veterans’ Benefits
+Bill Passed to Raise Cost of Living for Veterans’ Benefits

 The Veteran’s Compensation Cost-of-Living Adjustment Act, a bill introduced by Senators Johnny Isakson, R-Ga. and Jon Tester, D-Mont. in February, will go into effect December of this year.
 This new law will provide Cost-of-Living Adjustment (COLA) for veterans that are eligible for disability compensation, additional compensation for dependents, clothing allowances, and indemnity compensation for any surviving immediate family.